smartscripts-nl/dynamic-xray/README.md

 ## License

 GNU General Public License (GPLv3): open source software, free to use, modify and distribute your version.
 Naming me as the author of the very first version would be nice.
+See GPL-3.0.md in this repository or https://www.gnu.org/licenses/gpl-3.0-standalone.html for more details of the license.